 This paella with mussels, shrimp and chorizo isn’t hard to make and the result is always impressive.
 If you love seafood paella, consider getting a carbon steel paella pan.
 It’s wide, round and shallow with sloping sides to ensure the rice will cook in a single layer.

-Once you’ve tried this seafood and chorizo paella recipe you will want to make Spanish paella again and again!!
+Once you’ve tried this seafood paella with chorizo, you will want to make Spanish paella again and again!!
+It rivals the best paella in Valencia, Spain!

 Seafood Paella with Mussels, Shrimp and Chorizo Recipe